 - 250.6 x 174.1 x 6.1mm; 456g/464g (Wi-Fi/cellular)

 The processor is the A12 Bionic - not quite top of the range, but a surprisingly powerful inclusion which Apple says will offer a 70 percent speed boost compared to the iPad 9.7in (2018).
 Following on from the 2018 model's A10 processor chip, we thought the 2019 model was likely to get an A11, which would offer a speed bump without threatening the A12X-equipped Pros.
 (The A12X is a souped-up version of the A12.)

-We don't know the RAM allocation yet (Apple tends not to announce this) so will have to wait until someone does a teardown.
-But we do know that Apple has doubled its storage tiers, up from 32GB and 128GB on the iPad 9.7in (2018) to 64GB and 256GB.
+Apple doesn't officially announce the RAM allocation, but teardowns reveal that this has been bumped to 3GB, from 2GB on the 2018 model.
+We also know that Apple has doubled its storage tiers, up from 32GB and 128GB on the iPad 9.7in (2018) to 64GB and 256GB.

 The display is no sharper than before - like the 2018 iPad and iPad Pros alike, the new iPad Air has a 264ppi pixel density.
 But because the screen is larger, the device obviously needs more pixels to achieve the same standard of sharpness.
 The resolution has consequently gone up from 2048 × 1536 to a new 2224 x 1668.

 There's no sign of the ProMotion tech which we get on the Pro models - this selectively adjusts screen refresh rate up to 120Hz depending on what you're doing, in order to preserve battery life.

 Bluetooth has been bumped from version 4.2 to 5, and the new models support gigabit class LTE